roothide/Bootstrap/README.md

 If you do not have access to MacOS, refer to the FAQ in the `Usage` section to build with GitHub Actions instead.

 You'll need MacOS to build, as you require a full Xcode installation.
 Simply having Xcode Command Line Tools is *insufficient*.
-Additionally, Homebrew must be installed.
-If you don't have Homebrew installed, you can run the following command in your terminal to install Homebrew:

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

  1. Update/Install Theos with roothide support